climatepolicyradar/navigator-admin-frontend/README.md

 npm install --global yarn
 ```

-CD into the root project folder if you are not already in there and install dependencies using the following:
+CD into the root project folder if you are not already in there and install the
+dependencies using the following:

 ```bash
 yarn